MMS-21/Data-Wrangling/Cricket/Cricket readme.md

 1. **Loading the Data:**
    - Load the dataset using pandas `read_csv()` or an appropriate method.
+   - I used the [Web Scraper](https://www.webscraper.io/) extension to scrape the content of the [ESPN Cricinfo](https://www.espncricinfo.com/) site for [Records for Test Matches](https://www.espncricinfo.com/records/highest-career-batting-average-282910)
 2. **Changing Column Names:**
    - Rename columns to be more descriptive and consistent.